sankhadeepriju/PYTHON/#10 For loop.md

 lst1[0] = 5
 print(lst) # output: [5, 2, 3, 4]
 ```

-so we use list comprehension method, to easily copy a list from another, except list comprehension method is not fast compared to other methods, but easy.
+So, we use list comprehension method to easily copy a list from another, except list comprehension method is not fast compared to other methods, but easy.
 ```
 lst = [1, 2, 3, 4]
 lst1 = [i for i in lst]